Hamirsar Lake: History

-The embankment of Lake Hamrisar was made during reign of Pragmalji II and further improvements done during early part of reign of Khengarji III under supervision of state Gaidher, Jairam Ruda Gajdhar.
+The embankment of Lake Hamirsar was constructed during the reign of Pragmalji II and further improvements were made during the early part of the reign of Khengarji III under the supervision of State Gaidher, Jairam Ruda Gajdhar.
 The embankment work was done by local mason community - the Mistris of Kutch.

-Even before the earthquake of 2001 in Kutch, Hamirsar had lost much of its catchments, and ability to energize the acquifiers of Bhuj.
-However, after the earthquake, with a view to revive the traditional water system and to develop its catchment to meet the domestic water needs of population of Bhuj, awareness campaign mobilized the citizens, municipality, local press to do the bare minimum repairs to fill up the lake in 2003.
+Even before the earthquake of 2001 in Kutch, Hamirsar had lost much of its catchments, and ability to recharge the aquifers of Bhuj.
+However, after the earthquake, with a view to revive the traditional water system and to develop its catchment to meet the domestic water needs of population of Bhuj, an awareness campaign mobilized citizens, the municipality, and the local press to do the bare minimum repairs to fill up the lake in 2003.
 The lake became safe and sound before the monsoons of 2003 to impound water.
-Highest rainfall (22 inches) in the last 50 yrs of span was recorded in 2003 which overflowed the Hamirsar lake making it an occasion to celebrate.
+The highest rainfall (22 inches) in the previous 50 years was recorded in 2003 which overflowed the Hamirsar lake making it an occasion to celebrate.